CosmicLM/PyStudy/README.md

 This repository is my personal workspace for learning Python from the ground up.
 It follows a structured, project-based curriculum designed to build a practical and solid understanding of the language.

-Each directory corresponds to a section of the curriculum and will contain:
-* `topics.py`: A file with code examples illustrating the core concepts of that section.
-* `project_*.py`: A script for the section's "Bonus Project" to apply and test my knowledge.

 ## 📊 Current Status

 **Status:** 🚀 In Progress